-EXPLOSIVE AFTER CATCH
+EXPLSOVE AFTER CATCH

-In 2015, Cooper ranks second among NFL wide receivers in yards after catch (YAC) with 312 and ranks sixth among wideouts in yards after contact with 90, according to TruMedia.
+In 2015, Cooper leads all NFL wide receivers in yards after catch (YAC) with 295 and ranks 10th overall in yards after contact with 82, according to TruMedia.

 Cooper has the most yards after catch and yards after contact of any rookie wide receiver through six games, according to records dating back to 2001.
-Marques Colston (NO, 2006) had the next highest YAC total through seven games with 235.
+Marques Colston (NO, 2006) has the next highest YAC total through six games with 178.

-According to TruMedia, Cooper needs 159 more yards after catch to tie the most by a rookie receiver since 2001 (Odell Beckham Jr., 2014).
+Cooper needs 186 more yards after catch to tie the most since 2001 by a rookie, currently held by Odell Beckham Jr. (NYG, 2014).

-THREE 100-YARD GAMES
+WO 100-YARD GAMES

-In his first six games, Cooper had three 100-yard outings, including a career-high 134 yards in Week 3 against Cleveland (9/27).
+In his first six games, Cooper has three 100-yard outings, including a career-high 134 yards in Week 3 against Cleveland.